lamps-wg/cmp-updates/draft-ietf-lamps-rfc6712bis.md

 Transfer-Encoding, as the length of an ASN.1 sequence is known when starting to send it.

-There is no need for the clients to send an "Expect" request-header field with the "100-continue" expectation and wait for a "100 Continue" status as described in {{Section 10.1.1 of RFC9112}}.
-The CMP payload sent by a client is relatively small, so having extra messages exchanged is inefficient, as the server will only seldom reject a message without evaluating the content.
+There is no need for the clients to send an "Expect" request header field with the "100-continue" expectation and wait for a 100 (Continue) status code as described in {{Section 10.1.1 of RFC9112}}.
+The CMP content sent by a client is relatively small, so having extra messages exchanged is inefficient, as the server will only seldom reject a message without evaluating the content.